Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 # To do
 * Loader splash screen to hide async loading from user
-* DragInput script should support gamepads
+* DragInput script should support gamepads (use virtual position)
 * Fix lighting issue when using EMULATE_ASSET_BUNDLES_IN_EDIT_MODE
 * Add inertia to the hangar camera
+* Create a build system for multiple sub-projects

 # Additional Unity notes
 * Explicitly include your data to the build